 What is Colcannon?

-Colcannon is a traditional Irish dish made primarily of creamy mashed potatoes mixed with sautéed cabbage, kale, or other greens and a hearty slab of butter.
-Some variations also incorporate green onions or leeks for additional flavor.
+Colcannon is a traditional Irish dish made primarily of creamy mashed potatoes, sautéed green cabbage, kale, and a hearty slab of butter.
+Some variations may also incorporate green onions or leeks for additional flavor (like this recipe!)

 How to Make Colcannon

 1. Boil the potatoes: Peel and chop the potatoes into cubes of equal size.
-Add the potatoes to a large pot and cover with cold, salted water by at least 1 inch.
+Add the potatoes to a large pot and cover with cold, salted water.
 Bring to a boil over high heat, then reduce heat to a simmer.
-Boil for 15 minutes or until the potatoes are fork-tender (but not overcooked).
+Boil for 15-20 minutes or until the potatoes are fork-tender (but not overcooked).
 Drain in a colander and return the cooked potatoes to the pot.
 Set aside.

-2. Sauté the veggies: Set a large skillet over medium to medium-high heat.
-Melt the butter and add the leeks.
-Cook for 3-4 minutes or until softened, then add the chopped kale—season with salt.
-Cook for an additional 4-6 minutes.
+2. Sauté the veggies: Melt the butter in a large skillet and add the leeks.
+Cook until softened, add the chopped kale, season with a bit of salt, and cook for 4-6 minutes.

-3. Mash the potatoes: Use a potato masher to mash the potatoes, gradually pouring in whole milk, half and half, or heavy cream until the mashed potatoes reach your desired consistency.
+3. Mash the potatoes: Mash the potatoes with a potato masher, gradually pouring in the warmed whole milk, half-and-half, or heavy cream until they reach your desired consistency.

-4. Add the cooked veggies: Stir the sautéed kale and leeks into the potatoes and add more salt if needed.
+4. Add the cooked veggies: Gently fold the sautéed kale and leeks into the potatoes and add more salt if needed.
 Serve garnished with fresh minced chives or green onions, if desired.

 Storing Leftovers